 - Alternate hash aggregation and hash join operators have been added that have been finely optimized for SnappyData storage to make full use of storage layout with vectorization, dictionary encoding to provide an order of magnitude performance advantage over Spark's default implementations.

 We are working on several other ideas on the performance front like updatable global and local indexes on column tables too to optimize join queries.
 Row tables already supports these indexes.
 Additionally, we are using WSCG to optimize several other areas like faster stream and batch ingests.
 Stay tuned for more performance improvements in the next release.
+We have two other performance related blogs:

 Learn more and chat about SnappyData on any of our community channels